yogi0001122/IOT/README.md

 - [device_temperature.py](./azure-iothub/device_temperature.py) - Sample code to Send telemetry from a device to an IoT hub

     - Get windows machine temperature and send to IOT HUB
+    - Device management using direct methods.
+    - Handling the method request sent from IoT Hub.
+    - This contains a direct method that reboots that device.
+Direct methods are invoked from the cloud.
+    - Calls the reboot direct method in the simulated device app through your IoT hub.